camunda/camunda-docs-manual/content/reference/embedded-forms/javascript/lifecycle.md

 # Fetching Additional Variables

-When loading the form, the values of all variables used in the form will be fetched from the backend.
-This means that the form SDK will only fetch those variables which are actually used in the form.
-The most convenient way for using a variable is the `cam-variable-name` directive.
+When loading the form, the values of all variables used in the form are fetched from the backend.
+This means that the form SDK only fetches those variables which are actually used in the form.
+The most convenient way to use a variable is the `cam-variable-name` directive.
 However, there are some situations where directive-based usage is inconvenient.
 In such situations it is useful to declare additional variables programmatically: